DanielSon721/Home-Lab/README.md

 I also used this Kali Linux machine as the **attacker host** in my separate [Hacking Tools](#) project.

-Using Metasploit, I exfiltrated keystrokes from my MacBook (target) to my Kali VM via a custom keylogger payload.
+Using Metasploit, I exfiltrated keystrokes from my MacBook (victim) to my Kali VM (attacker).
 This exercise helped me understand real-world post-exploitation techniques in a controlled lab environment.

----

-## 🧠 Lessons Learned

-- Enumeration is the foundation of any attack strategy
-- Hidden directories often expose serious misconfigurations
-- Packet sniffing reveals the dangers of insecure protocols
-- Metasploit provides powerful capabilities for post-exploitation

----

-## ✅ Next Steps

-- Add IDS/IPS tools like **Snort** or **Suricata**
-- Set up a Windows-based target for Red Team practice
-- Automate scans and reports with Bash or Python
-- Document defensive tooling in a Blue Team counterpart repo

 ---